Chapter 12 : Does it not Look Pleasant?

 I was never very skilled at changing topics with subtlety.
 But I think I pulled that one off relatively smoothly, to be honest.

-“I was just curious,” Allie chuckled.
-It seemed that she was good at changing topics back.
+“I was just curious.”
+Allie chuckled.
 “I’m happy to finally meet you, Rose.
 Eddie told me about you, he said you were charming.
 But he finds monkeys in tuxedos charming, so I wanted to see for myself before I believed it.”

 “Do you want a shortbread?”
 She asked me, holding out the open packet.
 I took one politely and nibbled on it as she bustled over to the sink to start on some dishes.
 I turned to Ed, looking amused.
 “Monkeys in tuxedos, huh?”
 I asked him, smirking.
 He shrugged.